rqlite/rqlite/README.md

 Under each node will be an SQLite file, which should remain in consensus.

 ## Data API
-rqlite exposes an HTTP API allowing the database to be modified and queried.
-Modifications go through the Raft log, ensuring only changes committed by a quorom of Raft servers are actually executed against the SQLite database.
+rqlite exposes an HTTP API allowing the database to be modified such that the changes are replicated.
+Queries are also executed using the HTTP API,though the SQLite database could be queried directly.
+Modifications go through the Raft log, ensuring only changes committed by a quorum of Raft servers are actually executed against the SQLite database.
 Queries do not go through the Raft log, however, since they do not change the state of the database, and therefore do not need to be captured in the log.

 All responses from rqlite are in the form of JSON.

 ### Writing Data
-To write data to the database, you must create at least 1 table.
+To write data successfully to the database, you must create at least 1 table.
 To this, perform a HTTP POST, with a CREATE TABLE SQL command in the body of the request.
 For example:

     curl -XPOST localhost:4001/db -d 'CREATE TABLE foo (id integer not null primary key, name text)'